DDoS/Golite/README.md

 ## Building

-Use `./build.sh` for the first build.
-Afterwards it's better to use `gradlew` for incremental builds.
+Building is done with gradle.
+Use `./gradlew` to invoke the wrapper.

 ## Runtime